Azure/azure-sdk-for-js/sdk/cosmosdb/cosmos/README.md

   export AZURE_COSMOSDB_DIAGNOSTICS_LEVEL="debug"
 ```

-Cosmos Diagnostic has three memebers
+Cosmos Diagnostic has three members
 - ClientSideRequestStatistics Type: Contains aggregates diagnostic details, including metadata lookups, retries, endpoints contacted, and request and response statistics like payload size and duration. (is always collected, can be used in production systems.)

 - DiagnosticNode: Is a tree-like structure that captures detailed diagnostic information.
 Similar to `har` recording present in browsers.
 This feature is disabled by default and is intended for debugging non-production environments only. (collected at diagnostic level debug and debug-unsafe)

 - ClientConfig: Captures essential information related to client's configuration settings during client initialization. (collected at diagnostic level debug and debug-unsafe)

-Please make sure to never set diagnostic level to `debug-unsafe` in production environment, since it this level `CosmosDiagnostics` captures request and response payloads and if you choose to log it (it is by default logged by @auzre/logger at `verbose` level).
+Please make sure to never set diagnostic level to `debug-unsafe` in production environment, since it this level `CosmosDiagnostics` captures request and response payloads and if you choose to log it (it is by default logged by @azure/logger at `verbose` level).
 These payloads might get captured in your log sinks.

 #### Consuming Diagnostics